picosh/docs/posts/prose.md

 ## `title`

-`title` changes the title of the blog post.
+Title changes the title of the blog post.

 ## `description`

-`description` changes the description metadata for the blog post.
+Description changes the description metadata for the blog post.

 ## `date`